numenta/htmresearch/projects/imbu/README.md

 A few salient points about the command(s) above:

+- `docker build -t imbu:latest -f projects/imbu/Dockerfile .` builds a docker
+   image from the `Dockerfile` in `projects/imbu`, specifying the root of `nupic.research` as the build context.
+This is required for inclusion of `htmresearch` in addition to `projects/imbu/`.
-- `docker build -t imbu:latest .` builds a docker image from the state of the `imbu/` directory of `numenta-apps/`.
-The repository is called `imbu`, and the image is tagged `latest`.
+- The repository is called `imbu`, and the image is tagged `latest`.
 - `docker run` starts a container from the image tagged `latest` in the `imbu` repository.
 - `--name imbu` names the container `imbu`